Wonno/groovy-semver-tool/README.md

 The semver groovy utility
 =========================

-semver is a little tool to manipulate the version bumping in a project that follows the [semver 2.x][semver] specification.
+semver is a little tool to manipulate the version bumping in a project that follows the [Semver Specification 2.0](https://semver.org/spec/v2.0.0.html) .

 Its use are:
   - bump version